Decenters/basicBot-customization/settingsOverview.md

 - "rulesLink": an optional link to a list of rules, leave it null to leave it disabled, type: string
 - "themeLink": an optional link to the room's theme and allowed genres, leave it null to leave it disabled, type: string
 - "fbLink": an optional link to a Facebook page, leave it null to leave it disabled, type: string,
+- "twitLink": an optional link to a Twitter page, leave it null to leave it disabled, type: string,
 - "youtubeLink": an optional link to a youtube, leave it null to leave it disabled, type: string,
 - "website": an optional link to a website, leave it null to leave it disabled, type: string,
 - "intervalMessages": an array of messages displayed every X songs, leave it empty to not have any default messages, format: